Flourless Savory Breakfast Muffins (Video)

 These Flourless Savory Breakfast Muffins have egg and cottage cheese, and these muffins are loaded with flavor!
 Make them over the weekend and grab one or two for a quick breakfast during the week.
-These delicious breakfast muffins will start your day off right.

-My master recipe for simple Low-Carb and Keto Egg “Muffins” has been one of the most popular recipes on Kalyn’s Kitchen for quite a while, and it’s something I still enjoy for a quick grab-and-go breakfast.
-But even the best breakfast idea can get boring when you’ve made it for years, so back in 2012 I set my mind to creating a Flourless Savory Breakfast Muffin.
-I wanted a muffin that had eggs, but with a more texture and more nutritionally dense than the original Egg “Muffins.”
+My master recipe for simple Low-Carb and Keto Egg Muffins has been one of the most popular recipes on Kalyn’s Kitchen for quite a while, and it’s something I still enjoy for a quick grab-and-go breakfast.
+But even the best breakfast idea can get boring when you’ve made it for years, so back in 2012 I set my mind to creating a flourless breakfast muffin.
+I wanted a savory muffin that had eggs, but with a more texture and more nutritionally dense than the original Egg Muffins that were mostly eggs.

-It took me five tries to come up with a combination I thought was just right, but I’ve made these Flourless Egg and Cottage Cheese Savory Breakfast Muffins many times since I finalized the recipe, and I hope some of you will love these new muffins as much as I do.
+It took me five tries to come up with a combination I thought was just right, but I’ve made these Flourless Savory Breakfast Muffins many times since I finalized the recipe, and I hope some of you will love these new muffins as much as I do.

-I’m guessing that with unusual ingredients like almond meal, raw hemp seeds, flax seed meal, and nutritional yeast (along with eggs, cottage, Parmesan, and green onions) some of you are going to be suspicious of these Flourless Savory Breakfast Muffins.
-But I promise these low-carb breakfast muffins are also delicious!
+There are some unusual ingredients like almond meal, raw hemp seeds, flax seed meal, and nutritional yeast along with eggs, cottage, Parmesan, and green onions, but please don’t be suspicious; I promise these muffins are also delicious!